jnorthrup/redline/teach_llm_line_chopping_refactoring.md

 print("Line chopping refactoring completed successfully.")
 ```

-## Conclusion

-By following these steps and ensuring each component handles a single responsibility, the functionality remains autonomous and focused.
-This approach enhances maintainability, scalability, and clarity of the codebase.

 ## Example Unit Tests

 Here is an example Python file that includes unit tests to verify the functionality of the line chopping refactoring process: